dirflash/dirflash/README.md

 ## About me

-I'm Aaron Davis.
 I work for [Cisco] as a Systems Architect.

 I'm originally from Houston, and recently moved to Colorado.
 I don't miss the heat and love the view.